SPOClab-ca/dn3/docs/source/guides/configuration.rst

           left_hand: T1
           right_hand: T2

      The values may be strings to match annotations.
-If numeric, the assumption is that a stim channel is being used, but will fall-back to annotations.
+If numeric, the assumption is that a stim channel is being used.

   In all cases, the codes from the stim channel or annotations will not in fact correspond to the subsequent labels loaded.
 This is because the labels don't necessarily fit a minimal spanning set starting with 0.
 In other words, if